gfyoung/stemming/README.md

 Web application for counting words in a document.

+# Framework

+This web application is built on top of `Flask`, a nice light-weight web framework in Python that you can use if you don't need all of the out-of-the-box functionality that something like `Django` provides.
+Other than that, the website is pretty simple.
+There are no special JS frameworks nor special CSS libraries.
+Everything is written largely from scratch.

 # Usage

 If you want to run the website locally, it is necessary to setup the database,